In this tab, it is possible to select how comments are synchronised between issues.

 |No Sync Author|

-Note: To be able to post comments, the Synchronisation Author should also have both "Add comments" and "Browse project" permissions on the JSD project.
+Note: To be able to post comments, the Synchronisation Author should also have both "Add comments" and "Browse project" permissions on the JSM project.

 Display comments origin